Silas Lee

 44-month sentence for defendant convicted of indecent images counts (circa 1,000 Class A moving images of children from 2-4 years old) and multiple breaches of an SHPO.
 Defendant had previous for indecent images and child sexual abuse and had received prior sentences of immediate imprisonment.

 Silas has represented clients charged with fraud and money laundering, as well as in POCA proceedings following conviction.
-He is a member of the chambers fraud group and has worked with other members in preparation for argument in the Court of Appeal on the law of private prosecutions.
+He is a member of the chambers fraud team and has worked with leading counsel in the preparation of legal argument in the Court of Appeal on the law of private prosecutions and abuse of process.

 Portfolio Builder